-Chromium picolinate may help people to control appetite and carb cravings.
+Chromium picolinate may help control appetite and carb cravings.

 Chromium (Cr) is a trace element involved in human metabolism that is sold as a dietary supplement in the form of chromium picolinate (CrPic).
 CrPic may help weight loss through:

 - Enhanced insulin function.
 Chromium has been suggested to improve insulin resistance and help regulate blood glucose.

 - Reduced food intake.
 Chromium picolinate may be able to influence neurotransmitters and insulin-related brain systems that control appetite and food cravings.

 Chromium picolinate (CrPic) is a formulation of the trace mineral chromium used in dietary supplements.
 Chromium helps the function of insulin, a hormone which plays a critical role in human metabolism.
 Chromium is found in many foods, with good sources including brewer’s yeast, beer, whole grains, cheese, liver, and meat.1

 Chromium picolinate (CrPic) supplements are purported to promote glucose metabolism, help with diabetes, and result in reduced carbohydrate cravings, appetite, and subsequent weight loss.
 CrPic supplements have even been claimed to improve lean muscle mass.2

 However, clinical research has not found much evidence to support any of these claims.

 The precise molecular mechanism of chromium picolinate on metabolism and body composition remains unclear.
 However, researchers have suggested several possibilities.

 Low-molecular-weight chromium-binding substance (also known as chromodulin) is a molecule that transports chromium in the body and interacts with the insulin receptor.
 Through this action, it is believed to improve insulin sensitivity and blood glucose levels, the central characteristics of diabetes.
 4